To jump to any of the TexLinx sections on this page, click:

-Registration for the June 28th TexLinx Basics Demonstration Training Class has reached maximum capacity and is now CLOSED.
+Registration for the September TexLinx Basics Demonstration Training Classes is now CLOSED.

-Registration for the July class will be posted in early July.
+Registration for the October classes will be posted in early October.

 Registration for this class is offered to Austin-based TexLinx users assigned to the Role of Records Center User but RMOs and RMLs are welcome to register, just be aware that this class does not cover Retention Schedule instruction in TexLinx or other RMO/RML duties in TexLinx.
 If you have already attended a TexLinx Demonstration Training Class and need to attend again, feel free to sign up during the registration period.

 When registering, if you do not get an email reply soon after submitting the form, your registration did not process, please try again.